olofd/react-native-photos-framework/README.md

 # react-native-photos-framework
 `npm i react-native-photos-framework --save && react-native link react-native-photos-framework`

-NOTE: When running react-native link react-native-photos-framework this library will try to automatically add `NSPhotoLibraryUsageDescription` to your Info.plist.
+NOTE: When running `npm install` this library will try to automatically add `NSPhotoLibraryUsageDescription` to your Info.plist.
 Check that it is there after the install or update it's value from the default:
 `Using photo library to select pictures`